-

 Complainant and Respondent Expectations

-The following outlines what complainants and respondents should expect as they engage in the student conduct process.
+The following outlines what Complainants and Respondents should expect as they engage in the Student Conduct Process.

-All students, student groups, and student organizations have the right to:
+- All Respondents have the right to:

-Be notified of the alleged violation(s) of University policy;
+- Be notified of the alleged violation(s) of University policy;

-Be provided advanced notice of all meetings in which they are requested or entitled to participate and be notified of the purpose of those meetings;
+- Be provided advanced notice of all meetings in which they are requested or entitled to participate and be notified of the purpose of those meetings;

-Be informed of the available resolution options;
+- Be informed of the available resolution options;

-Be informed of campus and community resources available for support and assistance;
+- Be informed of campus and community resources available for support and assistance;

-Submit information, including the names of witnesses, for consideration in the investigation;
+- Submit information, including the names of Witnesses, for consideration in the investigation;

-Be informed of all parties contacted to participate in the investigation and their relation to the alleged misconduct;
+- Be informed of all parties contacted to participate in the investigation and their relation to the alleged misconduct;

-May provide a statement or respond to questions during the investigation and resolution process;
+- May provide a statement or respond to questions during the investigation and resolution process;

-Submit a written impact statement to be considered before an outcome is reached;
+- Submit a written impact statement to be considered before an outcome is reached;

-Request one appeal within the University’s process.
+- Request one appeal within the University's process.

 -